SharmaPrateek18/Scripting-for-vivado-Automation/README.md

 ## Note
 The Provided TCL script is for Basys3 FPGA board. the user can change the FPGA by changing in the TCL script.

-# Here are the steps that the script is following:
+# steps that the script is following
 - It imports the required libraries: os, shutil, pandas, numpy, and matplotlib.
 - It lists all the Verilog and System Verilog files in the directory.
 - It asks for the user's permission to delete the old files and folders.